 The Board of Directors has determined that Messrs.
-Alper, Heyer, Laskawy, Parsons, Scott and Turner and Lady Jay do not have a material relationship with Lazard under the Board of Directors' standards for independence and accordingly each is independent under the NYSE corporate governance listing standards.
-In making its independence determinations, the Board of Directors considered financial advisory engagements of Lazard in 2012, 2011 and 2010 by L'Oreal USA, Inc., a sister company of L'Oreal UK.
-Lady Jay is Chairman of L'Oreal UK, but is not an executive officer of L'Oreal USA.
-Lazard provided financial advisory services in the ordinary course of business to L'Oreal USA pursuant to these engagements, and the engagements were deemed per se immaterial pursuant to Lazard's Standards of Director Independence.
+Alper, Heyer, Laskawy, Parsons, Scott and Turner and Lady Jay do not have a material relationship with Lazard under the Board of Directors' standards for independence and, accordingly, each is independent under the NYSE corporate governance listing standards.
+In making its independence determinations, the Board of Directors considered financial advisory services provided by Lazard in 2013, 2012 and 2011 to L'Oreal USA, Inc., a sister company of L'Oreal UK, as well as financial advisory services provided by Lazard to L'Oreal SA, the ultimate parent company of L'Oreal UK.
+Until her retirement in July 2013, Lady Jay was Chairman of L'Oreal UK.
+Lady Jay was not an executive officer of L'Oreal USA or L'Oreal SA.
+Lazard provided financial advisory services in the ordinary course of business to L'Oreal USA and L'Oreal SA pursuant to these engagements, and the engagements were deemed immaterial pursuant to Lazard's Standards of Director Independence.

 The Board of Directors also determined that Mr. Mignon was independent, after giving careful consideration to the relationship between Lazard and Natixis, of which Mr. Mignon is the Chief Executive Officer.
-Natixis is the successor entity in a merger with IXIS Corporate & Investment Bank, which participated as an investor in the recapitalization transactions in May 2005, purchasing \$150 million of our equity security units and 2,000,000 shares of our Class A common stock at the equity public offering price of \$25 per share.
-In May 2008, Natixis acquired 4,999,800 additional shares of our Class A common stock upon the settlement of the purchase contracts comprising a portion of our equity security units.
-In connection with the original investment by Natixis in May 2005, Lazard agreed to nominate one person designated by Natixis to our Board of Directors, currently Mr. Mignon.
+Natixis is the successor entity in a merger with IXIS Corporate & Investment Bank, which participated as an investor in our recapitalization transactions in May 2005.
+See "Agreements with Natixis" above.
+In connection with Natixis's original investment in 2005, Lazard agreed to nominate one person designated by Natixis to our Board of Directors, currently Mr. Mignon.
 Lazard had a cooperation arrangement with Natixis in France during 2012.
 The cooperation arrangement provided that Lazard Group and Natixis would place and underwrite securities on the French equity primary capital markets under a common brand, "Lazard-Natixis," and cooperate in their respective origination, syndication and placement activities.
-In 2012, the cooperation arrangement generated approximately \$0.8 million of gross revenue for Natixis and \$0.5 million of gross revenue for Lazard.
-We also received financial advisory fees in 2012, 2011 and 2010 of \$0 million, \$4.3 million and \$2.5 million, respectively, with respect to transactions involving Natixis.
-The Board of Directors determined, in its business judgment, that these relationships were not material, noting that 2012 gross revenue generated pursuant to the cooperation arrangement and other transactions referenced above was less than 1% of the 2012 consolidated gross revenue of each of Natixis and Lazard.
+The cooperation arrangement expired on December 31, 2012, and did not generate revenue for Natixis or Lazard during 2013.
+The Board of Directors determined, in its business judgment, that these relationships were not material, noting that the cooperation arrangement did not generate revenue for Natixis or Lazard during 2013 and, during 2012, the cooperation arrangement generated only \$800,000 and \$500,000 of revenue for Natixis and Lazard, respectively.
 See "Agreements with Natixis" and "Certain Relationships with Our Directors, Executive Officers and Employees."

-Director Compensation for 2012
+Director Compensation for 2013